-Riley Hospital for Children at IU Health treats thousands of infants, children and adolescents each year for diabetes and other endocrine disorders.
-With a large patient base, our endocrinologists are experienced in treating both common and uncommon conditions.
-Our pediatric endocrinologists can help you and your child learn how to cope with and manage diabetes and other endocrine disorders.
+Riley at IU Health treats thousands of infants, children and adolescents each year for diabetes and other endocrine disorders.
+With a large patient base, our pediatric endocrinologists are experienced in treating both common and uncommon conditions.
+Our team can help you and your child learn how to cope with and manage diabetes and other endocrine disorders.

 and endocrinology team is highly skilled.
 All pediatric endocrinologists at